CodeWithKyrian/composer-platform-packages/README.md

 }
 ```

+**Important Notes:**

+- The package name in the extra configuration must follow Composer's package naming convention (vendor/package-name).
+- After adding the configuration, run `composer require vendor/package-name` to install the package.
+- The plugin will automatically set up a repository on the fly for Composer to pull from based on your platform.
-You can specify multiple platform-specific packages in the `platform-packages` configuration.
-They will be batched and downloaded in parallel.
+- You can specify multiple platform-specific packages in the `platform-packages` configuration and they will be batched
+  and downloaded in parallel.

 ## Platform Identifiers